-I am a postdoctoral researcher in the Department of Statistics at Stanford University.
-I completed my Ph.D. here at Stanford in June 2023, advised by David Donoho.
+I am an Assistant Professor of Technology, Operations, and Statistics at the NYU Stern School of Business.
+I received my Ph.D. from Stanford University in 2023, advised by David Donoho, and spent a year as a postdoctoral researcher at the Weizmann Institute of Science, working with Boaz Nadler.
 My undergraduate degree is in Applied and Computational Mathematics from Caltech.

-My research interests include high-dimensional statistics, random matrix theory, covariance estimation, and tensor methods.
+My research interests include high-dimensional statistics, random matrix theory, spectral methods, and covariance estimation.

 Spectral Properties of Elementwise-Transformed Spiked Matrices